Frequently Asked Questions

 WHEN CAN I EXPECT MY ORDER?

 We aim for next day delivery (Monday to Friday) for all Edinburgh orders, however during peak times this is not always possible.
-In which case we will have your order delivered within 48 hours of time of order placed.
+In which case we will have your order delivered within 48 hours from the time the order was placed.
+If you have not received your order in this timeframe, please get in touch.

 For those ordering to an address outside of Edinburgh we will use a courier service to deliver your order.
 We dispatch all orders with next day delivery, so it arrives to you in the freshest condition possible.

-Please note, all orders going out to the Highlands and Islands may require an extra 24 hours for courier.
+All orders going out to the Highlands and Islands take an extra day for delivery.
 This is entirely up to the courier service, as they sometimes need to layover at a depot to redirect the delivery.
-We always pack our orders with plenty of ice packs and bubble wrap so don’t worry, your cheese will be kept in good condition during transit.
+We always pack our orders with plenty of ice packs so that your cheese will be kept in good condition during transit.

 We will not ship orders on Friday as it would mean the order is kept at a depot over the weekend, and could risk spoiling the cheese.
 If an order requires delivery via courier, we will hold the order until the following Monday, so it arrives to you as fresh as possible.